-- No guests will be permitted in the residence halls or your room, including, but not limited to, students from your residence hall, other residence halls and family.
+- No guests will be permitted in the residence halls as non-residential students , including, but not limited to, students from off campus, non-TCNJ students and family.

-- For move in and move out, Student is permitted to bring two support persons.
+- For move in and move out, a student is permitted to bring two support persons.
 Exceptions may be reviewed by the Accessibility Resource Center.

 - Access to residential spaces is restricted to residential students, College staff, and approved vendors.

 - Access to and use of amenities/space may be restricted or limited in capacity (community space, lounges, kitchen, laundry rooms, elevators, etc.).